 Savannah, Georgia

 Sometimes in this line of work you drink a cup of blackjo “just because.”
-It is not the lure of the steamy low lit den with pressed tin ceilings, or the wide open transparency of a corner shop with white walls and stripe-shirted baristi, or even the desperation of the pedestrian in the strange city looking for somewhere to take a beastly dump spawned by their morning cup at one of the aformentioned types.
+It is not the lure of the steamy low lit den with pressed tin ceilings, or the wide open transparency of a corner shop with white walls and stripe-shirted baristi, or even the desperation of the pedestrian in the strange city looking for somewhere to take a beastly dump spawned by their morning cup at one of the aforementioned types.
 Sometimes you just want to go in for the sole reason of getting to make some notes about the place, to get it, as an oddity, under the belt of the project.

 The cobblestone promenade along the river in Savannah is at once a rich stretch of dank and dark alleys with ridiculously steep and narrow stairs cascading down from Bay Street, with storefronts and establishments in low hovels like something out of a Dickens novel, or at least the one that I have read.
 It is a place that doesn’t like pirates for the same reason that hipsters like pirates.
 I don’t know why hipsters like pirates.
 But this street looks like a pirate maybe once strode it, or at least a longshoreman, his boots covered in algae and his teeth like barnacles thirsty for mead.
 There is swill running through the deep joints in the cobblestones.
 When you stand in a shadow the air is cold and wet.
 Though on land, you are surrounded by water, condensing on walls, pooled on the ground, siphoning into your lungs.
 It is a waterfront.
 Barely.